Grants and Scholarships - Apply now!

 Applications will be assessed and ranked based on the following criteria:

-Applications must be submitted through the AOARF online application portal during the specified application period dates.
 Applicants will be required to register in the system using their name, email address and a password.
 Registration allows applicants to track their application and make changes (up to the application deadline).
-Applications may create an account at any time.
+Applicants may create an account at any time.

 "*" indicates required fields